Personal Interests and Relevant Hobbies

 Another good exercise worth doing before any interview.
 Make a list of your skills, dividing them into three categories:

-When it comes time to toot your own horn, you need to be specific.
+When it comes time to toot your own horn, you must be specific.

 Some examples of strengths you might mention include 👉